 Download?
 Absolutely!
-BlackBerry Bold supports the downloading of applications through BlackBerry Bold Browser.
-And of course, downloading the application can be done both wired and wireless (or over the air; OTA).
-In April 2009, RIM rolled out BlackBerry App World, the company's response to the popular iPhone App Store, which allows BlackBerry owners to easily browse for BlackBerry applications on their device and download them directly.
+BlackBerry Curve supports the downloading of applications through BlackBerry Browser.
+And, of course, downloading the application can be accomplished both wired and wirelessly (or over the air [OTA]).
+In April 2009, RIM rolled out BlackBerry App World (the company's response to the popular Apple's App Store), which allows BlackBerry owners to easily browse for BlackBerry applications on their device and download them directly.
 Other third-party BlackBerry application stores are tremendously popular in the BlackBerry community, such as the CrackBerry.com App Store powered by MobiHand.
 (For more information on downloading third-party applications, see Chapter 19.)